0xSh3rl0ck/0xSh3rl0ck.github.io/_posts/CTF-WriteUp/2022-07-10-Cyber Defenders - Pwned-DC.md

 # #30	What is the physical address where the ransomware file is stored in memory?

-we can got it using volshell after finding the offset that we find later of the malicious file `svchost.exe` and converting it from virtual to physical using `addrspace().vtop(V.address)` i will use the trick that i used later to convert it to hex in one step.
+we can got it using volshell after finding the offset that we find previously of the malicious file `svchost.exe` and converting it from virtual to physical using `addrspace().vtop(V.address)` i will use the trick that i used previously to convert it to hex in one step.

 ```
 $ echo "hex(addrspace().vtop(0xba033f477bc0))" | python2.7 vol.py -f /memory.dmp --profile=Win2016x64_14393 volshell